tmokenc/Advent-of-Code-2021/README.md

 #### Note
 - **Day 15 part 2**: ~~yep, [1 hour and 20 minutes](https://imgur.com/a/yAlGIHN)~~ Well, its execution time is now under 200 milliseconds...
 - **Day 17 part 2**: Brute forced it, computer's problems require programming solutions
-- **Day 19**: I calculate the beacons and scanners location while parsing the input since it does not require the full input to be done, that's why the execution time are fast but the parsing is not
+- **Day 19**: I calculate the beacons and scanners location while parsing the input since it does not require the full input to be done, that's why the execution times are fast but the parsing is not

 ## Dependencies
 - **humantime** - to display the running time